mkcms/bdx/README.md

 The indexer will only index files changed since last run.

+When indexing a large repository when a lot of files have changed, it's often better to use `--delete` option, to completely rebuild the index.
+Removing outdated documents from the database is very slow.

 The `index` command also accepts `-o`, `--opt` option which can be used to set some indexing settings, e.g. to enable indexing relocations: